Welcome and orientation activities | Gerald R. Ford School of Public Policy

 Even before you arrive in Ann Arbor this fall, you will have an opportunity to meet and engage with peers, faculty, and staff, and begin the process of preparing for the academic year.

-We'll make more information, updates, and a detailed fall welcome schedule available to incoming students later this summer through Canvas, U-M's campus-wide learning management system.
+We'll share more information, updates, and a detailed fall welcome schedule with incoming students later this summer through a series of newsletters, webinars, and our Onboarding & Resource Guide.

 • Springboard: summer stats program